 - 1 cup beef stock

-- 5 cups (in total) fresh green chilies, sweet potato, red potatoes, carrots, cauliflower, peas, parsnips, celery, grape tomatoes, etc. (any combination) -- cut into manageable, bite-sized pieces
+- 5 cups (in total) fresh green chilies, sweet potato, red potatoes, carrots, cauliflower, peas, parsnips, celery, grape tomatoes, etc. (any combination), cut into manageable, bite-size pieces

-- Cut meat into 2 inch pieces and lay out on a paper towel lined baking sheet to blot any excess moisture and season with salt and pepper.
-In a large skillet, heat oil over medium heat and brown pieces of beef on all sides, in batches to avoid crowding the pan.
+- Cut meat into 2-inch pieces and lay out on a paper towel lined baking sheet to blot any excess moisture; season with salt and pepper.
+In a large skillet, heat oil over medium heat and brown pieces of beef on all sides.
+Brown in batches to avoid crowding the pan.
 While the beef is browning, mix the dry spices and sugar together in a small bowl.

-- Once the meat is browned, transfer to a crock pot.
-Cook onion in the same skillet the beef was cooked in over medium heat until edges begin to brown.
-Add garlic and ginger to the onion and continue to cook until fragrant.
-Sprinkle spice mix over onion and stir for about 2 minutes, or until the aroma from the spices is noticeable.
+- Once the meat is browned, transfer to a slow cooker.
+Cook onion in the same skillet over medium heat until edges begin to brown, adding oil if necessary.
+Add garlic and ginger to the onion and continue to cook 1-2 minutes until fragrant.
+Sprinkle spice mix over onion and stir for about 2 minutes, until the aroma from the spices is noticeable.

 - Add beef stock to the skillet and stir, loosening any browned bits from the pan.
 Once the mixture is hot, carefully transfer to the crock pot with the beef.
-Add coconut milk, fish sauce, lime leaves, and bay leaf, and stir to combine the beef, onions, and spices.
-Cook on high for about 2½ hours.
+Add coconut milk, fish sauce, lime leaves, and bay leaf, and stir to combine.
+Cook on high for about 2 1/2 hours.